What does it mean to have a purpose? And if there is such a thing, why does it matter?

 - Create a plan for achieving your purpose.

 As you follow these three simple, achievable steps, you will be well on your way to the kind of life you have always wanted.
-You simply CANNOT fail if you follow through!
+You CANNOT fail if you follow through!
 Once your development plan is complete, our resources will help you understand what is keeping you from the best life has to offer and how to make the necessary and appropriate changes that are appropriate.